galaddirie/silk/README.md

 ## Key Features

-- **Railway-Oriented Programming**: Replace nested try/except blocks with elegant error handling
+- **Railway-Oriented Programming**: Honest error handling with errors as values, no more nested try/except blocks
 - **Immutable Data Flow**: Thread-safe operations with predictable behavior
 - **Resilient by Design**: Built-in retry mechanisms and fallback selectors
 - **Type-Safe**: Full typing support with Mypy and Pydantic